arup-group/a-carbon-tool/README.md

 To make the other login buttons work, fill in the other environment variables with different __Speckle app id/secret__'s (or the same ones, but then the buttons would all do the same thing)

+If you have your own Speckle server that you wish to connect to your local version of act, update the `VUE_APP_SPECKLE_ID_CUSTOM` and `VUE_APP_SPECKLE_SECRET_CUSTOM` env vars to the __id__ and __secret__ of an act app on your server.
+Then on the login page, choose "CUSTOM SERVER" and enter in your server's url.
+Provided that no major breaking changes have been made to your server from the xyz Speckle server, act will work.

 ## Project setup
 ```
 npm install